Average Cost Of Landlord Insurance

 • The type of rental property, shared house, loft, or a house converted to bedsits.

 The type of occupant or occupants will also play an important role in arriving at cost.
 It is worth noting that an unoccupied property is considered to be different in terms of risk in comparison to an occupied property.
-If you are a landlord, the goal is to have your property generating return on your investment, so have occupants are key to that goal.
-However, be aware if the property becomes unoccupied for example between tenancies, the standard cover may become invalidated.
+If you are a landlord, the goal is to have your property generating return on your investment.
+However, be aware if the property becomes unoccupied for an extended period, for example between tenancies, the standard cover may become invalidated.

 StyleAssumed Rebuild CostAnnual Premium